Shivkumar13/100-days-of-code/log.md

 **Today's Progress**: Added 404 Page & implemented httprouter, made use oof third party library to implement router

 ****Thoughts:** Struggled with the httprouter (3rd party library), will explore more on it.

+### Day 3: April 29, 2021 (Added FAQ Page and used github.com/gorilla/mux library")

+**Today's Progress**: Added FAQ Page and used github.com/gorilla/mux library".

+****Thoughts:** Explored more on the MUX library, initially evrything I implemented was with the net/http library but today I changed code to use more of MUX library.